mukkelmaus/Flox/docs/README.md

-# OneTask API Documentation
+# Floxari API Documentation

-Welcome to the OneTask API documentation.
-This repository contains detailed information about the OneTask API, its endpoints, and how to use them.
+Welcome to the Floxari API documentation.
+This repository contains detailed information about the Floxari API, its endpoints, and how to use them.

 ## Introduction

-OneTask is an AI-powered to-do application designed specifically for creatives, individuals with ADHD, and neurodivergent people.
+Floxari is an AI-powered to-do application designed specifically for creatives, individuals with ADHD, and neurodivergent people.
 It helps users effectively organize, prioritize, and manage their tasks with AI assistance.

 ## Contents